 Both Kate McCartney and Kate McLennan won a 2018 AWGIE award for an episode of Get Krackin and received an AWGIE for The Katering Show in 2015.
 The second season of The Katering Show was nominated for an AACTA award in 2016.
 The Katering Show won Best Short-Form Digital Series and tied for a Best of the Fest award at the New York Television Festival in 2015.

 Grant Sputore is an award-winning commercial director whose work has been recognized at almost every major international advertising award show, including the Cannes Lions International Festival of Creativity, the D&AD Awards, the London International Advertising Awards, Spikes Asia, and the AWARD Awards.

-Sputore’s debut feature, I Am Mother, will premiere at the 2019 Sundance Film Festival.
+Sputore’s debut feature, I Am Mother, premiered at the 2019 Sundance Film Festival and was sold to Netflix.
 The film stars new comer Clara Rugaard alongside two-time Academy Award Winner Hilary Swank and the voice of Rose Byrne.

 Prior to his foray into features, his critically acclaimed short Legacy has screened at festivals around the world.

 Samantha co-created the hit Australian teen drama series Dance Academy which screens in over 160 countries.
 Samantha was head writer across the 65 episodes, writing 25 episodes.
 Samantha has been nominated for six Australian Writer’s Guild Awards and won three times.
 She’s been nominated for two NSW Premier’s Literary Awards in 2011 and 2014.
 In 2017 Samantha wrote the feature film Dance Academy: The Comeback, directed by Jeffrey Walker and produced by Joanna Werner.
 Samantha’s television credits include: The Wrong Girl (script producer and writer), Mary: The Making of a Princess, among others.